-Known for its weekend brunch, Panificio serves a range of breakfast items, from French toast made with homemade apple cinnamon raisin bread to frittatas, open-faced omelets with sautéed vegetables and mozzarella.
-It’s the place to go for an affordable lunch—the Roma sandwich with grilled chicken, tomatoes, lettuce, and lemon pepper mayonnaise on focaccia is delicious—or dinner—the gnocchi Bolognese is excellent.
-At any time of the day, the square pizza is a great snack, as are the numerous pastries.
+Known for its weekend brunch, Panificio serves a range of breakfast items, from French toast made with homemade apple-cinnamon raisin bread to open-faced omelets served with home fries and toast.
+It’s a great place to go for an affordable lunch—the Roma sandwich with grilled chicken, tomatoes, lettuce, and lemon-pepper mayonnaise on focaccia is delicious—or dinner—the gnocchi Bolognese and vegetable gnocchi are both excellent.
+At any time of the day, the square pizza is a great snack, as are the many pastries.

 Nichols House Museum

 To see what a Beacon Hill home looked like in the 19th century, visit the Nichols House Museum.
 The residence was constructed in 1804, making it one of the earliest buildings on Beacon Hill.
 It was designed by Massachusetts State House architect Charles Bulfinch, designer of many other Beacon Hill mansions.
 The museum’s hours: April 1 to October 31, Tuesday through Saturday, 11 am to 3 pm; November 1 to March 31, Thursday through Saturday, 11 am to 3 pm.
 Tours are given every hour on the hour starting at 11 am.